DGEs2018/Traineeship-progress/Week4/journal.md

          - URL & DNS
          - The router and server link - cable to the closest router
          - With the help of intermediary router, connection is secured

+# 25.04.2019
+- Quick recap from the previous lesson
+    - The Internet - isn't single computer per se, but rather a connection of computers
+    - Client side - data is requested from only one computer

+- Focus of the day on client and server communication
+    - DNS - got started with name vs server, text file a
+    - request consists of
+       - url
+       - address of the server
+       - path
+       - info through URL, with # & ?
+       - Methods - GET, POST(create / comment on a webpage), PATCH(editting preexisting message on a blog post for instance), DELETE, PUT etc.
+       - Headers(analogous to the a list of key value pair that needs to be sent), User Agent (browser type),
+       - Body (ex. when sending a Tweet), is always ONLY in plain text form

+    - response
+      - Body (most essential, html file) is always sent as text.
+      - Headers (to be able to understand what type of html text is being sent)
+      - Content type
+      - Status (signals whether the message sent is successful...)
+        - 1xx
+        - 2xx(request successful, OK)
+        - 3xx(page redirected perhaps)
+        - 4xx(something wrong with the page)
+        - 5xx(server problems)

+    - REST
+        - set a best of practices
+        - JSON (a way a t)
+        - HTML & JS could be sent to a client, and rendered
+        - An example of what's not REST - SOAP (where for example in the snippet instead of    GET uses POST)
+        - each section provides information about the page
+        - Using REST API - has multiples of endpoints
+            - /posts, posts/comments, /users, /likes - as each of them are separated

+    - GraphQL
+        - client only has one endpoint called data
+        - ideal to get a lot different resources on the same page (), per single request over the data
+        - very similar to querying in database
+        -
+    - Authentication
+        - One REST API could be shared by multiple users